sjeknic/CellTK/docs/quick.rst

                          save=True, force_rerun=False)
     tra.add_function('kit_sch_ge_tracker')

 Finally, we need to add an operation to extract the data and save it in an easy to use file.
-For this, we use ``Extractor``.
+For this, we use ``Extract``.
 This is the operation to pass most of the experimental metadata to.
 No functions are added to this operation.

 ::

-    ext = celltk.Extractor(images=['channel000', 'channel0001'], tracks=['nuc'],
+    ext = celltk.Extract(images=['channel000', 'channel0001'], tracks=['nuc'],
                            regions=['nuc'], channels=['tritc', 'fitc'],
                            time=10, min_trace_length=5, force_rerun=True)